Lauren Woodland: Education

 Woodland attended the Highly Gifted Magnet at North Hollywood High School from 1992 to 1995.
 She spent her summers in high school attending programs at the Boston Ballet and the Royal Academy of Dramatic Art in London.
 After graduating from high school, she attended the Tisch School of the Arts at New York University before transferring to the University of Southern California where she graduated magna cum laude with a major in history and a minor in religion.
 In 2011, she obtained a J.D. degree from the UCLA School of Law where she served as managing editor of the UCLA Entertainment Law Review.

 Acting career

 Woodland has been acting since childhood.
 From 1989 to 1990, she appeared in the science fiction series Alien Nation as the child newcomer Emily Francisco.
 She reprised her role in the five Alien Nation TV movies, from 1994 to 1997.
 She appeared as the 12-year-old Jamie Spontini in the 1990 Quantum Leap episode "The Great Spontini".

-Woodland has numerous soap opera credits, including a 1998 role as Sara Cummings on the soap opera Sunset Beach, a role as Janelle on Port Charles in February 1999, and as Brittany Hodges on The Young and the Restless which she portrayed from March 2000 until November 2005 and she returned to the role in 2018 and 2020.
+Woodland has numerous soap opera credits, including a short stint 1998 as the role of Sara Cummings on the soap opera Sunset Beach (however she was replaced by Shawn Batten almost immediately), a role as Janelle on Port Charles in February 1999, and as Brittany Hodges on The Young and the Restless which she portrayed from March 2000 until November 2005 and she returned to the role in 2018 and 2020.
 She also appeared on Cold Case in the episode "Stand Up and Holler" which premiered April 1, 2007.